-University of Toronto University of Western Ontario Durham College U.O.I.T.
+University of Toronto University of Western Ontario Durham College Ontario Tech University

-This Performing Arts Focus Program consists of a unique combination of courses and experiences that allow students to focus their learning within the performance arts, including music, drama, theatre, and dance, and applied arts, including visual arts, theatre sound and lighting technology, and set construction/woodworking.
-This program of study is open to Eastdale students in Grade 9 to 12 who wish to enrich their educational studies within the Ontario Curriculum through a 2-credit focus on the Arts (e.g., Visual Art; Drama; Theatre Technology; vocal, band, instrumental music, pit band), Arts leadership, and Artsspecific learning events (i.e., performances; exhibitions; competitions).
+This Performing Arts Focus Program consists of a unique combination of courses and experiences that allow students to focus their learning within the performance arts, including music, drama, theatre, and dance, and applied arts, including visual arts, theatre sound and lighting technology, and set construction/ woodworking.
+This program of study is open to Eastdale students in Grade 9 to 12 who wish to enrich their educational studies within the Ontario Curriculum through a 2-credit focus on the Arts (e.g., Visual Art; Drama; Theatre Technology; Vocal, Band, Instrumental Music, Pit Band), Arts leadership, and Arts specific learning events (i.e., performances; exhibitions; competitions).
 Eastdale C.V.I. is a unique learning facility where access to a broad and diverse variety of arts-based learning environments and classrooms, and a fantastic 750 seat performance theatre, allows students the opportunity to explore a rich and distinctively broad range of arts-based experiences.

-The Eastdale School of Theatre, Music, Dance, and Visual Arts allows Grade 9 to 12 students to complete a variety of courses over their four-year career with a yearly 2-credit focus within the Arts (i.e., Music - instrumental, vocal, Dramatic Arts; Dance; Visual Arts; Theatre Technology).
-Students may register for the program online.
+The Eastdale School of Theatre, Music, Dance, and Visual Arts allows Grade 9 to 12 students to complete a variety of courses over their four-year career with a yearly 2-credit focus within the Arts (i.e., Music - Instrumental, Vocal, Dramatic Arts; Dance; Visual Arts; Theatre Technology).
 Registered students are enrolled in the two-credit program wherein they take part in one credit class for each auditioned discipline.
 Therefore, each student is given the opportunity for study in two Arts subjects each year of their participation in the Eastdale School of Theatre, Music, Dance, and Visual Arts and their certificate at the end of their four-year career thereby carries the phrase "Concentration in the Performing Arts".
 Students who graduate with an average of 80% or higher will receive a Performing Arts certificate with honours.

-The Eastdale School of Theatre, Music, Dance, and Visual Arts provides a unique opportunity for enthusiastic students to develop their artistic talents while maintaining a regular academic programme and discovering the multiple extra-curricular and leadership opportunities which Eastdale C.V.I. has available.
+The Eastdale School of Theatre, Music, Dance, and Visual Arts provides a unique opportunity for students to develop their artistic talents while maintaining a regular academic programme and discovering the multiple extra-curricular and leadership opportunities which Eastdale C.V.I. has available.
 Students will participate in bands, choirs, small group ensembles, solo ventures, serious dramatic theatre productions, fullscale musicals, dance recitals, visual arts displays, choreographed dance competitions, fundraising, and Arts clubs.
 Students will also be given opportunities for festival and competition performances at the local, regional, provincial, national, and international levels in each of the discipline areas.

 All students participating in the Eastdale School of Theatre, Music, and Dance are further encouraged to participate in private study and arts-based community productions, as well as becoming involved with other extra-curricular groups that Eastdale C.V.I. has to offer.
 The scheduling of students involved in multiple activities often results in compromises between coaching teachers and group instructors to allow for students to explore and enjoy a mixture of interests.
-Time management, communication, prioritization, and dedication are of ultimate importance to each Eastdale School of Theatre, Music, Dance and Visual Arts student as the programme is very demanding and will require a great amount of energy and commitment to ensure the greatest possible success.
+Time management, communication, prioritization, and dedication are of ultimate importance to each Eastdale School of Theatre, Music, Dance and Visual Arts student as the programme requires a great amount of energy and commitment to ensure the greatest possible success.